Gertrude Sinha Hirsch: Life in Madras

-Sinha was employed as an art teacher at the Annie Besant Memorial School in Adyar, Madras by the Theosophical Society from January 1937 to 1942.
-Whilst teaching at the school, she met Kiron Sinha, a Bengali artist who had trained at Rabindranath Tagore's Kala Bhavana in Santiniketan and was working as an art teacher at Kalakshetra, a nearby institution, also set up by Devi.
-The couple married on 1 June 1939, in defiance of Kiron's father's objections, but with the blessing of Rabindranath Tagore.
+Hirsch was employed as an art teacher at the Annie Besant Memorial School in Adyar, Madras, by the Theosophical Society from January 1937 to the early 1940s.
+While teaching at the school, she met Kiron Sinha, a Bengali artist who had trained at Rabindranath Tagore's Kala Bhavana in Santiniketan, and who was working as an art teacher at Kalakshetra, another institution established by Rukmini Devi.
+The couple married on 1 June 1939, despite objections from Kiron's father, but with the blessing of Rabindranath Tagore.

-In Madras, Gertrude gave educational talks about the techniques of painting and watercolour.
-She also occasionally played the piano on All India Radio.
+In Madras, Hirsch gave educational talks on painting and watercolour techniques on All India Radio as well as the occasional piano recital.

 In 1941, Kiron left teaching to work as a full-time independent artist.
-Gertrude continued teaching in various jobs to financially support him, including working part-time at Training College in T. Nagar, Madras in 1942.
+Hirsch continued teaching in various positions to financially support him, including part-time work at the Training College in T. Nagar, Madras, in 1942.

-Not only did Sinha financially support her husband, but she also tutored him in anatomy and the use of oil paint, using the notes she had made during her own studies in Vienna.
-She advised him on perspective, and they discussed the great European masters.
-These were important influences in Kiron's work, and he acknowledged her role in his artistic development.
+She also supported her husband artistically, tutoring him in anatomy and in the use of oil paints using notes from her own studies in Vienna.
+She advised him on perspective, and the couple discussed the work of major European artists.
+These influences were reflected in Kiron's practice, and he acknowledged her role in his artistic development.